chicio/chicio.github.io/_posts/2021-03-08-ios-test-multiple-configuration-test-plan.md

 authors: [fabrizio_duroni]
 ---

-*Recently I added a lot of Unit and UI tests to RangeUISlider, one of my open source project.
+*Recently I added a lot of Unit and UI tests to RangeUISlider, one of my open source projects.
 Let's see how I grouped them and run them against multiple configurations with Xcode Test Plan.*

 ---